stanzhai/term-chat/README.md

-tiny-chat
+Term Chat
 =========

-a tiny console chat system based on nodejs
+a tiny console chat system based on nodejs.